-- · the size and nature of the target patient population; - · the severity of the disease under investigation; - the frequency of the molecular alteration we are seeking to target in the applicable trial (e.g., HER2 positivity and expression levels in our clinical studies of cinrebafusp alfa): - the patient eligibility criteria for the clinical trial in question; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - the perceived risks and benefits of the drug candidate under study in the clinical trial; - the approval and availability of other therapies to treat the disease or disorder that is being investigated in the clinical trial; - the extent of the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - $\bullet \quad \text{ the ability to monitor volunteers or patients adequately during and after treatment;}\\$ - · the presence of other drug candidates in clinical development for the same indication or against the same target; and - the proximity and availability of clinical trial sites for prospective participants.
+- the size and nature of the target patient population; - the severity of the disease under investigation; - the frequency of the molecular alteration we are seeking to target in the applicable trial; - the patient eligibility criteria for the clinical trial in question; - · our ability to recruit clinical trial investigators with the appropriate competencies and experience; - the perceived risks and benefits of the drug candidate under study in the clinical trial; - the approval and availability of other therapies to treat the disease or disorder that is being investigated in the clinical trial; - the extent of the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - the ability to monitor volunteers or patients adequately during and after treatment; - the presence of other drug candidates in clinical development for the same indication or against the same target; and - the proximity and availability of clinical trial sites for prospective participants.

-Our inability to enroll a sufficient number of patients for our clinical trials would result in significant delays and could require us to abandon one or more clinical trials altogether.
+Our inability to enroll a sufficient number of participants for our clinical trials would result in significant delays and could require us to abandon one or more clinical trials altogether.
 Enrollment delays in our clinical trials may result in increased development costs for our drug candidates, and we may not have or be able to obtain sufficient cash to fund such increased costs when needed, which could result in the further delay or termination of clinical trials.